SEO & Digital Marketing

 Most businesses focus only on the first layer.
 That's why they're losing visibility.

-Traditional SEO: The Foundation of Generative Engine Optimization
+Traditional SEO: The Foundation

 Traditional search still drives 60% of website traffic.
 Abandoning SEO for generative engine optimization is like selling your car because you bought a bicycle.
+You need both.

 But the way you approach SEO needs to evolve.
 Stop optimizing for algorithms and start optimizing for actual human questions.